Type keyword(s) to search

 • Fairfax is a fittingly ephemeral thing, more amusingly silly than deeply funny: "It’s visually energetic, humorously frantic and populated by an exceptional voice cast," says Daniel Fienberg.
 "It’s much more invested in endless name-dropping than in being consistently substantive, but it does a good job of simultaneously respecting and mocking the world it’s depicting."

-TOPICS: Fairfax, Amazon Prime Video
+TOPICS: Fairfax, Prime Video